marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/flush.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: FLUSH, file operation, flush

 .. _flush:

-.. index:: FLUSH

-.. index:: file operation, flush

 FLUSH --- Flush I/O unit(s)
 ***************************